Toilet training your dog

 - If you notice your dog about to go in the wrong place, interrupt them but in a way that doesn't punish them, e.g. calling their name.
 Take them calmly towards the correct place and give them lots of praise when they toilet there.
 Don't shout, otherwise your dog may learn that it's only safe to go when you're not around.

 What to do if there's an accident

-Never punish your dog if you find an accident after the event or as it's happening.
-Your dog may become scared and confused, as they won't associate the punishment with the accident.
+- Never punish your dog if you find an accident after the event or as it's happening.
+Your dog may become scared and confused as they won't associate the punishment with the accident.

-Simply clean the area using a warm solution of biological washing powder and rinse with water.
+- Simply clean the area using a warm solution of biological washing powder and rinse with water.
 This should remove the smell and reduce the chance of your dog using this area again.

-This type of separation-related behaviour is very common, and we've put together some tips to help you work out what your dog is feeling when left alone and what to do about it.
+This type of separation-related behaviour is very common and we've put together some tips to help you work out what your dog is feeling when they're left alone and what to do about it.

 Find out more about how to treat separation-related anxiety.